-The following is an excerpt from my upcoming memoir, BrainStorm: From Brutality to Blessing on the Bipolar Spectrum.
+The following is an excerpt from my upcoming memoir, BrainStorm: From Broken to Blessed on the Bipolar Spectrum:

 Socializing is excruciating when in the grip of Bipolar II disorder—but to what degree should I isolate?
 Wouldn’t it negatively affect my kid’s experience?
 A brief portrait below on how Bipolar II disorder affects family and friends and me.
 A scene from 2006.